One of Japan’s three scenic spots

-Natural beauty spot “Amanohashidate” is the sandbar which separates the Aso Sea of the inland sea from the Gulf of Miyazu of Miyazu-shi, Kyoto to the north and south especially.
+Natural beauty spot “Amanohashidate” is the sandbar that separates the Aso Sea of the inland sea from the Gulf of Miyazu of Miyazu-shi, Kyoto to the north and south especially.

-As for the beautiful scene which nature created, it is counted one of the three most beautiful views in Japan along with “Matsushima” of Miyagi and “Miyajima” of Hiroshima.
+The beautiful scenery that nature created is counted as one of Japan’s three most beautiful views, along with “Matsushima” of Miyagi and “Miyajima” of Hiroshima.

-The reason of the origin of this name is said that ladders ware made, stood and collected in order that Izanagi no Mikoto may go to heavens, and it became a name of “Amanohashidate” at a legend.
-However, while Ogami was sleeping, it fell and it was said that it became the present figure.
+This name’s origin is said that ladders ware made, stood, and collected so that Izanagi no Mikoto may go to heavens, and it became a name of “Amanohashidate” at a legend.
+However, while Ogami was sleeping, it fell, and it was said that it became the present figure.

-In practice, it is said that the sandbar was gradually formed with change of a marine water level, the earth and sand which flowed in according to the earthquake, etc.
+In practice, it is said that the sandbar was gradually formed with the change of a marine water level, the earth, and sand which flowed in according to the earthquake, etc.

 The complete view at which it looks from heights is popular in Amanohashidate.
 Different scenery opens by the angle to see.

-Especially popular scene are the view from the south side (and that from vantage point) called “Hiryukan” (flying dragon) and the view from Kasamatsu Park called a “slanted number 1”.
+Top-rated scenes are the view from the south side (and that from vantage point) called “Hiryukan” (flying dragon), and the view from Kasamatsu Park is called a “slanted number 1”.
 Both are great views.